What “No Single Supplement” Really Means (and Why It’s Not What You Think)

 Summary

-• Hotels, cruises, and tours sell rooms, not people.
+Hotels, cruises, and tours sell rooms and cabins, not people.

-• Solo Travel Collective works directly with travel partners who offer true “no single supplement” pricing.
+Solo Travel Collective works directly with travel partners who offer true “no single or minimal single supplement” pricing.

 What Is a Single Supplement?